 Feeling A Little Stir Crazy At Home?
 These Family Activities Will Help!

-For one thing, you could hold a family meeting and decide on a daily schedule together, so that everyone is aware of the plan and willing to follow it.
-You can set times for structured learning, play and fitness, as well as reading and screen time.
+First, it helps tremendously when kids have a say in what you do as a family.
+Hold a family meeting and decide on a daily schedule together, so that everyone is aware of the plan and willing to follow it.
+You can set times for structured learning (if your kids’ school is closed due to COVID), play and fitness, as well as reading and screen time.
+Kids function better when they know what to expect, so create some kind of consistent routine where your days become predictable.

-In this article, we’ve gathered some great ways for you to have fun, both with your family and on your own, so you can all stay busy and make the most of your time while at home.
+In this article, we’ve gathered some great ways for you to have fun, both with your kids and on your own (because we all know parents need some me-time to recharge our batteries), so everyone can keep busy and make the most of your stay-at-home time.

 Outdoor Fun & Fitness

-- Get fresh air: If permitted, you can go out for a bike ride or take a walk in the park.
+- Get fresh air: ‘Stay home’ doesn’t mean you can’t go outside for fresh air and exercise.
+You can go for a bike ride or take a walk in the park.
 Of course, you must keep a distance of at least 6-8 feet or more from other people.
 Some fresh air can help you feel better after spending a lot of time indoors.

 - Get fit: While it may be tempting to laze around, you could use this time to improve your fitness.
-Down Dog is making its ‘Yoga for Beginners’, ‘7-Min Workout’, ‘HIIT’, and ‘Barre’ apps free until May 1.
+Down Dog is making its ‘Yoga for Beginners’, ‘7-Min Workout’, ‘HIIT’, and ‘Barre’ apps available at a discount.

-- Garden: Now that you have time, you can prune and prepare garden beds for the upcoming spring.
+- Garden: Prune and prepare your garden beds for the upcoming spring, and get the kids involved.
 You can even start a container garden on your balcony!
 Order a variety of seeds and starters online and get to it!

 - Sports: Play some tennis against the wall or kick a soccer ball around with your kids.
 You could even practice batting or shoot some hoops with your family in the driveway.